Bahbv/AMPEr/README.md

 `cookieDays` default: 365 // Amount of days the cookie is saved before erased by the browser.
 `classPrefix` default: "AMPEr" // If you want to use you own styling.
 `debugMode` default: false // Change this to true if you want to open the modal every pageload.
+`extraClass` default: "" // Put an extra class for styling on the modal
+`underlay` default: false // Adds an div with id AMPEr_underlay to the document when the modal is active.
+`instantSettings` default: false // Skips the intro and go straight to the settings.
-`extraClass` default: "" // Put an extra class for styling on the modal `language` default: "en" // What language from the lexicon we want to use.
+`language` default: "en" // What language from the lexicon we want to use.
 `lexicon` // see below for more information.
 `analyticCallback` default: `function () { console.log("Consent for analytic cookies!");` // Triggers when it has consent for analytic cookies.
 `marketingCallback` default: `function () { console.log("Consent for marketing cookies!");` // Triggers when it has consent for marketing cookies.
 `personalizationCallback` default: `function () { console.log("Consent for personalization cookies!");` // Triggers when it has consent for personalization cookies.

+## extraClass
+I added some default extra classes for a little different out of the box styling
+We can use the following as a value for `extraClass`
+`AMPEr--centered` This style has the modal centered in the screen, could be used with an underlay and instantSettings.
+`AMPEr--bottom` This style has the intro modal as a bottom bar without the title, the settings are centered.

 # Lexicon options
 I'm just gonna paste the default lexicon here, you can change these values to make use of other icons / text.